sebastian-ahmed/stock_tools/README.md

 ## Required Python packages
 In order to use `stock_tools` you must have the following Python environment installed on your system:
 - Python version 3.6 or newer
-- The following additional pacakges which can be installed using `pip install <package>`
+- The following additional packages which can be installed using `pip install <package>`
     - `yfinance`
     - `prettytable`